prisma/prisma-examples/typescript/postgis-express/README.md

 - The recommended way of trying this out would be using a Docker image of Postgres + Postgis that can be pulled from [here](https://github.com/postgis/docker-postgis).

 - A [docker-compose.yml](./docker-compose.yml) is included for a quick start so that you do not need any prior setup.
-Just run `docker-compose up -d` and Postgres will be up and running on PORT 5432.
+Just run `docker-compose up -d` and Postgres will be up and running on PORT 5432 with username **postgres**.

 - Connect to Postgres by any database viewer of your choice and run the following command: